of the population is affected by at least one adverse childhood experience.

 Not at all, sometimes there are small tweaks to some of the programs you have in place.
 But instead of replacing what you are doing, we provide practical ideas and strategies that will maximize the effectiveness of the interventions you already have in place.

 Lakeside Brings Neurologic® Approach to Norway

-For the last two years, our NeuroLogic® Initiative has been working with a small group of individuals from a school in Oslo, Norway, as they work to create a more trauma-informed school.
-We recently visited Oslo again to see some of the changes they put in place and to begin spreading this work far beyond this initial small group!
+NeuroLogic® has worked with a small group of individuals from a school in Oslo, Norway, as they work to create a more trauma-informed school.
+It was exciting to visit Oslo afterwards to see some of the changes they put in place and to begin spreading this work far beyond this initial small group!

 Lakeside Provides Trauma Informed Training to BHARP

 In order to fulfill a SAHMSA trauma-informed care grant for 22 counties in rural PA., Lakeside has provided Workshops, Intensive Trainings and Neurologic® training to hundreds of professionals and school staff over a 4-year period to The Behavioral Health Alliance of Rural Pennsylvania.

 Lakeside Facilitates Public Health Department Training in Shelby County, Tennessee

 In order to launch their Trauma-Informed Care Training for their entire staff, The Shelby County Public Health Department engaged Lakeside to provide Trauma 101 and 102 live trauma workshops to their entire staff.

 Lakeside is a trauma training resource for School District of Philadelphia

 The School District of Philadelphia is the 8th largest school district by enrollment in America.
 The School District of Philadelphia operates 214 of the city's 300 public schools, including 149 elementary schools, 16 middle schools, and 49 high schools.
 Lakeside has provided and continues to provide intensive trauma-informed training, trauma workshops and Neurologic® to hundreds of teachers, administrators and staff of the SDOP.